Broke At Christmas?

 Christmas With No Money

-So I hope now you have found out that you can still have a good Christmas with a tight budget.
+So I hope you have found out you can still have a good Christmas with a tight budget.

-Whether you use the money-saving tips for the holidays or decide to focus on just spending quality time with the people you love, you can make this a Christmas to remember.
+Whether you use the money-saving tips for the holidays or focus on spending quality time with the people you love, you can make this a Christmas to remember.

 You may remember it as the Christmas you were broke, but your family may remember it differently, just as I did.